Didn’t find the answer to your question?

 Saint George, UT 84770

 Earned credit from a non-U.S.-based institution abroad?
 If you want to apply credits from your past studies to your requirements at UT, you will need to send your transcript to a credential evaluation service.
 After payment, they will determine if your course work is equivalent to course work taken at a regionally accredited college or university in the U.S. You will also need to provide a certified English translation of the course descriptions for courses to be evaluated properly.
 Otherwise, all credits will be transferred as elective credit.
 We recommend using the World Education Service for credit evaluation.
-If a different company is used, Utah Tech University will have to further examine the foreign credits which will delay the admission process.
+If a different company is used, UT will have to further examine the foreign credits which will delay the admission process.
 View more about this process here: Transferring Credit from Abroad.

 After submitting the initial application, you will be contacted within 3 business days with information regarding your personalized list of admission requirements.